Johnny Miller (aviator): Later career

 In 2001, the 70th anniversary of his transcontinental autogyro flight, he made the trip again, now aged 94, in his Bonanza.
 A more leisurely affair, he stopped off at the EAA AirVenture show at Oshkosh, Wisconsin, and various other places. and reached his target, Gillespie Field outside San Diego.
 The return trip involved just two fuel stops, and the whole journey took 35.5 hours of flying.

 He continued to fly his Bonanza and latterly a Turbo Baron from Poughkeepsie until he finally gave up his license in 2006.
 For a few years before this the FAA insisted that he flew with a safety pilot, but Miller gave them strict instructions to never touch the controls.
 He had been the US's oldest pilot.

 He wrote a book called Flying Stories: A Chronicle of Aviation History from Jennys to Jets by the Pilot Who Flew Through It All, published in 2002.
 He used 'jennys2jets' as his email address.
 Miller took his first glider flight in 2006 aged 100 and liked it so much he went up for another.

 Miller received the Sikorsky Award for his part in the evolution of the helicopter, a Certificate of Honour from the National Aeronautic Association for his contributions to aviation, and had been made an honorary fellow of the Society of Experimental Test Pilots for having “promoted the moral obligation of the test pilot to the safety of the aerospace world”.

 Two aircraft flown by Miller are on display at the National Air and Space Museum (NASM) on Washington Mall: Boeing 247D NC13369 of United Air Lines and Douglas DC-3 NC18124 of Eastern Air Lines.
 The two flying prototypes of the Columbia XJL-1 that he tested are also in museums, one at Pima Air Museum, Arizona, and the other at the Yanks Air Museum, California.

 Personal life

-Johnny's younger sister Elizabeth Lee Miller became a prominent photographer and associate of Man Ray.